Blind Japan Project

 • Inclimate Weather: During my walks I have had to deal with high temperatures, temperature swings, and heavy rain.

-Despite these challenges and others I have been able to complete both of the walks I have undertaken.
+Despite these challenges and others I have been able to complete all three of the walks I have undertaken.
 I did this by using my white cane, relying on my knowledge of Japan, research, using navigation apps to the best of my ability, and relying on the assistance of both passersby and people on social media.

 GOALS